weiwang2330/immdeep/models/README.md

 ```

-## One-way LSTM with receptors with small proportions, weighted
+## LSTM with receptors with small proportions, weighted

 Model: same as the previous one, but every receptor has a weight equal to it's count in the experimental data.